spetca/flow-hdl/README.md

 First time contributors should:

 1. Fork the repository
-2. Set up the development environment (provide specific steps for your project)
+2. Set up the development environment
+  - get started with dev
+    1. clone
+    2. `npm i`
+    3. `npm run dev`
-3. Create a new branch for your work: git checkout -b feature/your-feature-name
+4. Create a new branch for your work from the develop branch: git checkout -b feature/your-feature-name

 ## PR Title and Description Format
 ```